JDACS4C-IMPROVE/docs/content/app_drp_intro.rst

 Screening data
 ^^^^^^^^^^^^^^^^
 Drug screening experiments can be performed with various pre-clinical cancer models such as cell lines, organoids, and xenografts, where cancer samples are screened against a library of drug compounds.
 Regardless of specific cancer models, the screening space can be characterized by the involved drugs and cancers.
 The 2-D matrix illustrates such a space composed of a finite number of known cancer cases and drugs, where the marked coordinates symbolize that treatment responses are available for these combinations.
-Drug sensitivity results of screening experiments can be organized in a table format, represting the **response data** .
+Drug sensitivity results of screening experiments can be organized in a table format, representing the **response data** .

 .. figure:: ../images/Screening_data.png
     :width: 500